 The buttons are easy to operate for children.
-In terms of size, the headphones are suitable for children from 4 years to adults.
-So it grows with your child, plus even you can borrow it if you really need it :)
+In terms of size, the headphones are suitable for children from 4 years up to and including adults.
+So it grows with your child, plus even you can borrow it once if it's really necessary :)

 Definitely my top pick in most age categories and for the price you DEFINITELY don't have to pass up.Click here for the most current price

 Best Noise Canceling Headphones for Gaming and Chromebook: Pogs The Gecko